-Chiropractic, Physiotherapy or Surgery.
-Which Option is Better and Why?
+Chiropractic, Physiotherapy, Or Surgery.
+Which Option Is Best & Why?

 Some approach scoliosis from a muscular aspect, giving it all they got from a stretching and exercise point while ignoring the joint or the spinal disc.
 Others pay attention to the joint complex but yet fail to understand that joints do not move on their accord.

-Scoliosis is a condition that can be treated through chiropractic, physiotherapy or surgery.
+Scoliosis is a condition that can be treated through chiropractic, physiotherapy, or surgery.
 But, we recommend non-operative means of treatment.
 Surgery should be the last option.
 In other words, you should consider scoliosis surgery only when effective non-surgical means fail.
 Scoliosis is treatable non-invasively.
-However, the care you get must be targeted and conditioned specifically.
+However, the care you get must be targeted with full-fledged precision.
 The majority of doctors that evaluate scoliotic x-rays fail to recognize that a scoliotic spine is a three-dimensional disorder depicted in two-dimensional films.
 Their failure in approaching scoliosis from a three-dimensional aspect has much to do with their skills, knowledge, and experience.

 It’s critical to understand the three-dimensional nature of scoliosis.
 Unfortunately, it is not just some in physiotherapy who fail to consider the three-dimensional aspect of scoliosis but also chiropractors as well as medical doctors.
 The flaw is perhaps how some interpret a scoliotic x-ray.
 While x-rays are critical in the assessment of scoliosis, it must be kept in mind that the image being viewed is that of a three-dimensional structure on a two-dimensional image.
 In other words, an X-ray image is just a two-dimensional image.
 The failure to comprehend the three-dimensional aspects of scoliosis is in our opinion is the leading cause of ineffective non-surgical scoliosis treatment.

-The clinical teams of Chiropractic Specialty Center have the training, expertise, and knowledge needed to offer the most efficient form of holistic care for scoliotic patients.
+The clinical teams of Chiropractic Specialty Center® (CSC) have the training, expertise, and knowledge needed to offer the most efficient form of holistic care for scoliotic patients.
 Our methods of treatment consider every aspect of scoliosis and the three-dimensional component of a scoliotic condition is critical to our treatment plan.
-But don’t take our word for it, visit a Chiropractic Specialty Center today and compare our methods of scoliosis treatment to others.
+But don’t take our word for it; visit CSC today and compare our methods of scoliosis treatment to others.
 Judge for yourself and then decide who has the better team.

 Get Targeted Treatments from the Best Chiropractors in Malaysia

 Almost every chiropractic clinic, physiotherapy center or hospital offers treatment for scoliosis.
-But only a few offers targeted treatments that are scoliosis specific.
-So, if you have scoliosis the type of care you get is critical but more important is the center that offers chiropractic, physiotherapy or surgery for treatment of your scoliosis.
+But only a few offer targeted treatments that are scoliosis specific.
+So, if you have scoliosis the type of care you get is critical but more important is the center that offers chiropractic, physiotherapy, or surgery for the treatment of your scoliosis.

-We spoke of chiropractic, physiotherapy or surgery as your three main treatment options for scoliosis.
-As much as it pains us to admit, surgery is an option!
+We spoke of chiropractic, physiotherapy, or surgery as your three main treatment options for scoliosis.
+As much as it pains us to admit, scoliosis surgery is an option!
 But, do keep in mind that surgery is often recommended prematurely.
-Also, surgery involves risks and as such should be avoided unless effective non-surgical means fail to halt progression.
+Also, surgery involves risks and, as such, should be avoided unless effective non-surgical means fail to halt progression.
 Most surgeons recommend surgery before the age of 14.
-At times, they may relate that surgery is the only option and needed immediately, or that the modern surgical interventions are less invasive or carry fewer risks.
-But, in our opinion, any surgical intervention is an invasive procedure that carries risks and as should be opted for only as a last option.
-In other words, even if you are recommended a surgical intervention, you may want to exhaust all of the non-operative options first.
+They may also relate that surgery is the only option and needed immediately or that the modern surgical interventions are less invasive or carry fewer risks.
+But, in our opinion, any surgical intervention is an invasive procedure that carries risks and should be opted for only as a last option.
+In other words, even if you are recommended surgical intervention, you may want to exhaust all of the non-operative options first.

 Is Spine Operation a Good Option?

 Surgery may not be your best option.
 In fact, numerous published research articles have debunked many of the claims made for surgical outcomes.
-Please do keep in mind that we are not opposed to surgical interventions when needed; we simply recommend a non-operative path as your first and second option, with surgery a distant third!
+Please keep in mind that we are not opposed to surgical interventions when needed; we recommend a non-operative path as your first and second option, with surgery a distant third!
 For your review, we have provided excerpts of some published reports.
-Additionally, we have PDFs of some these reports, attached to links under the excerpt, when permitted by authors.
-We have done this to enable your investigations of surgical options so that you can make an informed decision.
+Additionally, we have PDFs of some of these reports, attached to links under the excerpt, when permitted by authors.
+We have done this to enable your investigations of surgical options to make an informed decision.

 - Dr. Martha Hawes’s published research: “Even a successful surgical intervention does not get rid of scoliosis; however, it can introduce irreversible issues.”
-Additionally, she mentioned that there aren’t studies that present the long-term implications of spinal fusions for scoliosis.
+Additionally, she mentioned studies that present the long-term implications of spinal fusions for scoliosis.